drseg/swift-fsm/README.md

 }
 ```

-Without the `override`, this multiple inheritance would otherwise create duplicate transitions:
+Without the `overriding`, this multiple inheritance would otherwise create duplicate transitions:

 ```swift
 let s1 = SuperState { when(.coin) | then(.unlocked) | doSomething      }